-A hand-made by a master of Polish handicraft and beautifully framed traditional Łowicz paper cut-out- the Pearl of the Central Region.
+A hand-made by a master of Polish handicraft and beautifully framed in a white, matt frame, traditional Łowicz paper cut-out- the Pearl of the Central Region.
 A special attention is drawn to extraordinary play of shapes and colours – its rich ornamentation is characteristic of Łowicz paper cut-outwhich is created by gluing consecutive elements of the pattern on top of one another.

-The presented paper cut-outis a typical example of a classical Łowicz star – one of the two most popular paper cutouts in Łowicz Region.
+The presented paper cut-out is a typical example of a classical Łowicz star – one of the two most popular paper cutouts in Łowicz Region.
 It is a symmetrical composition filled with vegetable motifs.
-This paper cut-outis a medium-sized composition made with exceptional care to details.
-There is a daisy in the middle surrounded by rings with multi-coloured flowers, leaves and geometrical motifs.
-The blue - amaranth colour scheme dominates.
+This paper cut-out is a middle-sized composition made with exceptional care to details.
+There is a flower in the middle surrounded by rings with multi-coloured flowers, leaves and geometrical motifs.
+The colourful elements are interwoven with discreet black adornments.
+The blue and red colour scheme dominates.
 Hence a very cheerful composition was achieved.

 Check out how interestingly this paper cut - out can decorate todays' interior!